Skip to main content

 Marathon Monday, or Patriot’s day, is another can’t-miss day on BC’s campus.
 The Boston Marathon runs right past campus and students crowd the street to support runners—including those from the BC Running Club—and take advantage of the day off from classes.
 Over the years, the section of the marathon that runs past BC has earned a reputation for its festive atmosphere.

-The bright yellow “SuperFan” shirt—along with the sports-crazed students wearing them— has long been synonymous with Boston College and receiving your “SuperFan” shirt at orientation is both a rite of passage and entry into the community.
-In recent years, the popularity of SuperFan tees has waned, something the college hopes to have rectified with the release of a new maroon shirt design.
+The bright yellow “SuperFan” shirt—along with the sports-crazed students wearing them—has long been synonymous with Boston College and receiving your “SuperFan” shirt at orientation is both a rite of passage and sign of entry into the community.
+In recent years, the popularity of SuperFan tees has waned—a trend the college hoped to reverse with the release of a maroon design—before swinging back to gold.

 Dorms

-Most undergraduates at Boston College are guaranteed three years of housing on campus, though most choose to live off-campus their junior year.
+Most undergraduates at Boston College are guaranteed three years of on-campus housing, though most choose to live off-campus in their junior year.
 Freshmen live in traditional dorms while sophomores live in either dorms or apartment-style housing.

 More than 90% of seniors at Boston College live on campus and they’re given priority in choosing their accommodations—particularly popular with seniors is the “mods,” townhome-like homes.
-There is only room for about a fifth of the senior class though, so living there is not a guarantee.
+There is only room for about a fifth of the senior class, so living there is not a guarantee.

 Financial Aid

-Boston College practices need-blind admissions, which means they do not consider an applicant’s ability to pay for college when making admissions decisions and are dedicated to helping students meet 100% of their demonstrated need.
+Boston College practices need-blind admissions, which means it doesn’t consider an applicant’s ability to pay for college when making admissions decisions and is dedicated to helping students meet 100% of their demonstrated need.

-It’s worth noting that Boston College is one of the most expensive institutions in the country (CBS placed it 27th on its list of the 50 Most Expensive Colleges in America).
-Prospective students shouldn’t let the price tag scare them off, however.
-Boston College is known to provide an excellent return on investment—the website Payscale ranks them 115th out of 2006 colleges in terms of value.
+It’s worth noting that Boston College is among the most expensive institutions in the country—Business Insider placed it 4th on its list of the 25 Most Expensive Colleges in the U.S. Prospective students shouldn’t let the price tag scare them off, however.
+Boston College is known for delivering a strong return on investment—the median starting salary for the Class of 2024 was $74,500, considerably higher than the overall average of $64,291.

 Resources